-The school will ensure that all aspects of the complaints procedure are:
+The school will consider all complaints, providing they are not anonymous, and ensure that the complaints procedure is:

-- Easily accessible and publicised on the school website. - Simple to understand and put into practice.

-- Impartial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Fairly investigated, by an independent person when necessary. - Used to address all issues in order to provide appropriate and effective responses where necessary.
+- Easily accessible and publicised on its website. - Simple to understand and put into practice. - Impartial, non-adversarial and fair to all parties involved. - Respectful of confidentiality duties. - Fairly investigated, by an independent person where necessary. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Used to address all issues to provide appropriate and effective redress where necessary.